zcatk/Plaintoast.org/index.md

 # Welcome to Plaintoast.org

-You can expect to find lots of random content on this site focusing on IT and security.
-I have no real plan so feel free to bookmark, contribute, or [email me](ZcatK@plaintoast.org) your suggestions/feedback.
+You can expect to find random content, at random times, on this site.
+Content focuses on IT and security, but will also touch on other topics of interest.
+Feel free to bookmark, contribute, or [email me](ZcatK@plaintoast.org) your suggestions/feedback.

 ## Topics